adamkvonende/MRpipeline/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Hopewell Team MR pipeline
+# Hopewell Group MR pipeline

 :information_source: This pipeline is still under active development.
 Check the [NEWS](NEWS.md) to learn more about what has been